pooltogether/v4-docs/docs/design/PrizePool.md

 The reserve cannot be withdrawn by anyone; it can only be used to incentivize draws and supplement prize liquidity.

-## Distributing Contributions
+## Distributing Tokens using Shares

-The contributions for a draw are distributed using the concept of "shares".
-Prize tiers each have a number of shares, the canary tier has its own shares, and the reserve has it's own shares.
-You can think of shares just like tokens, although shares are just used for internal accounting and there is no ERC20 interface.
-The Prize Pool distributes tokens by increasing a "share exchange rate", which determines the number of POOL tokens per share.
+Tokens are distributed using *shares*, which is conceptually just like an ERC-20 token though only used for internal accounting.
+Prize tiers are each allocated shares, the canary tier is allocated shares, and the reserve is allocated shares.
+The number of shares for each category cannot be changed after the Prize Pool contract is deployed.

-The Prize Pool is initialized with the number of shares per prize tier, canary tier, and reserve.
-The shares cannot be changed after it is created.

-For example, if there are 100 shares per prize tier, 10 for the canary tier and 20 for the reserve, then if there are 4 prize tiers the total shares would be:

-$$
-100 * 4 + 10 + 10 = 420
-$$

-When a draw is pushed the Prize Pool will increase the share exchange rate by the contributed amount over the current total shares.
+For example, if:

+- each "normal" prize tier has 100 shares
+- the canary tier has 30 shares
+- and the reserve has 70 shares
+- there are 10 prize tiers ($n = 10$)
+- there are 10,000 tokens to distribute for this draw

+Then:

+- the total number of shares is `9*100 + 30 + 70 = 1000`.
+- Each normal prize tier will receive ${100 \over 1000}$ portion of the draws liquidity
+- The canary prize tier will receive ${30 \over 1000}$ portion of the draws liquidity
+- The reserve will receive ${70 \over 1000}$ of the draws liquidity

+## Adjusting Prize Tiers

+The Prize Pool increases and decreases the number of prizes by adjusting the number of prize tiers.
+The Prize Pool is constructed with a percentage *claim threshold*, which determines when the number of tiers is increased.

+The number of tiers is increased when:

+- the number of claimed standard prizes exceeds the claim threshold % of the *expected* number of standard prizes.
+- the number of claimed canary prizes exceeds the expected number of canary prizes

+This means that if the canary prizes are sufficiently large, then they will be worth claiming and it's time to increase the number of tiers.

+The number of tiers is decreased if the highest tier claimed is less than $n-2$.

 # Claiming Prizes

-Vaults can claim prizes on behalf of their users
+Vaults can claim prizes on behalf of their users.

-NOTE: add detail
+TODO: Added details about the prize eligiblity

 # Appendix